dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_solver_dqm_properties.rst

 Maximum number of cases accepted by the solver.

-For more details about cases and their role in DQMs, see the section on the :std:doc:`DQM concept <oceandocs:concepts/dqm>` in the Ocean software documentation.
+For more details about cases and their role in DQMs, see the :ref:`concept_models_dqm`section.

 Example
 -------